seanyoung/cir/irp/doc/irp_introduction.md

 The up section is useful because without it, the IR decoder needs to wait for the absense of following IR to detect that a button is released, as there is no message indicating it has been released.
-This delay may cause perceptible sticky buttons.
+This delay may cause perceptible sticky buttons if the timeout is too long.
 The down section is useful to distinquish between a button being held and being released and then held again (also known as toggled).

 For a button press, there always one down section (if present), zero or more repeat sections, and then followed by a up section if present.
 When encoding IRP, you specify the number of repeats with a command line option, e.g. `--repeats=2` with cir or `--number-repeats=2` with IrpTransmogrifier.
+By default, this is set to 1 repeats.

 There are two ways of marking the down, repeat, and up section.
 One is with a repeat marker `+` or `*` and the other is with variants, `[down][repeat][up]`.
 Which one is more suitable depends on the protocol.
 First we'll discuss the repeat markers, and then move on to variants.

-In an IRP, the repeat marker `+` or `*` marks the item which is the repeating part.
+In an IRP, the repeat marker `+` or `*` marks the part which is the repeating part.
 Anything before the repeating part is the down section, and anything following it the up section.